 That we (and our kids, and our spouses) only get to be “lazy” after we do all the work that someone thinks we ought to be doing, and even then, that our respite must not last too long, or venture too far outside the zone of acceptable leisure-time activities.
 (No comic books!
 No video games!
 No daydreaming!)

-You know, productive stuff like that.
+You know, productive work like that.

-Blame it on the Puritans or the capitalists or the social engineers, but wherever you place the genesis — maybe it’s in Genesis — I think it’s time to call bullshit on the cult of productivity and make-work and let lazy have its due.
+Blame it on the Puritans or the capitalists or the social engineers, but wherever you place the genesis — maybe it’s in Genesis — I think it’s well past time to call bullshit on the cult of productivity and make-work and let lazy have its due.

 The important thing to understand about collapse is that it’s brought on by overreach and overstretch and people being zealous and trying too hard.
 It’s not brought on by people being laid back and doing the absolute minimum.
 Americans could very easily feed themselves and clothe themselves and have a place to live working maybe a hundred days a year.
 You know, it’s a rich country in terms of resources.
 There’s really no reason to work maybe more than a third of your time and that’s sort of a standard pattern in the world.
 But if you want to build a huge empire and have endless economic growth and have the largest number of billionaires on the planet then you have to work over forty hours a week all the time and if you don’t then you’re in danger of going bankrupt.
 So that’s the predicament that people have ended up in.